amirmallaei/Rayka-backend/README.md

 <!-- Rayka Backend API -->
+1- Add your "local_settings.py" file to /src/rayka/ containing AWS credentials.

-Run the command below  in the Terminal based on your OS to build the docker container.
+2- Run the command below  in the Terminal based on your OS to build the docker container.

 Linux and macOS:
     "docker compose up --build"